Monikha763/Calculating-Family-Expenses-using-Service-Now-/Document/readme.md

-Here you will find the pdf files about the Project Design Phase consists of
+Here you will find the pdf files about the Requirement Analysis consists of

-1.Problem Solution Fit
+1.Solution Requirement

-2.Proposed Solution
+2.Data Flow Diagram

-3.Solution Architecture
+3.Technology Stack